Submissions for the 2019 Awards are now being accepted.

 - Does the work make a contribution to the literary arts?

-4.4 The decisions made by the East Coast Literary Award juries are final.
+4.4 The decisions made by the WFNS juries are final.

-4.5 Shortlists and Award winners will be announced in spring 2018.
+4.5 Shortlists and award winners will be announced in spring 2019 in partnership with the Atlantic Book Awards.